learningequality/content-automation-scripts/docs/fabric.md

 Tasks and env
 -------------
 The main thing you need to know about Fabric is that `tasks` can access a global dictionary of settings and parameters called `env`.
 A lot of interesting data is passed to scripts and functions in this manner:
-   - `env.roledefs`: is a global dictionary that defines the parameters for the demo servers
+  - `env.roledefs` is set from `fabfiles.gcp.inventory` which contains a dictionary of info about the demo servers hosts, including:
       - `hosts`: list of hosts in this role (usually one)
       - `channels_to_import`: channel ids for channels to import when setting up server
       - `facility_name`: what should the Kolibri facility be called